adzkar/js-utilities/README.md

 # js-utilities
-common function in javascript that i usually use
+common function in javascript that i commonly use